flant/jekyll_include_plugin/README.md

 # Jekyll Include Plugin

-Include local/remote file contents (or part of it) into your pages.
+Include contents of local/remote plain text files (or parts of them) into your pages.
 Allows multilang comments in the included files, which language will be used depends on `{{ page.lang }}`.

 ## Usage